jeriks31/AFKJourneyBot/README.md

-# How to run (WIP)
+# AFK Journey Bot

+Automates common AFK Journey actions by driving an Android emulator via ADB and template matching.

+## Run (release build)

+1) Install an Android emulator with ADB support (MuMu, BlueStacks, etc.).
+2) Enable ADB in the emulator settings if required (BlueStacks needs this).
-install any android emulator with ADB support. for example bluestacks or mumuplayer. for mumuplayer adb is enabled OOTB, in bluestacks it needs to be enabled in settings. install and log in to AFK Journey on the emulator grab the latest github release
+3) Install and log in to AFK Journey on the emulator.

-# How to contribute

-### Requirements (TODO: better formatting and link to .net10)
+4) Download the latest GitHub release and run `AFKJourneyBot.UI`.

+## Contribute / develop

+**Requirements**
-.NET 10
+- .NET 10 SDK

-This project is designed so tasks are easy to add and safe to run.
-Tasks are small classes that depend only on the **bot API** (not on raw ADB, vision, or OCR directly).
-This keeps pause/stop behavior reliable and makes debugging simple.

-## 1) Task interface
+### Task authoring

 Every task implements `IBotTask`: